Bella288/Bella288/access_standards.md

 - S1-9: Use plain language without technical terms where possible to facilitate users with ADHD, Autism, or Dyslexia.
 - S1-10: Users should be able to activate a dyslexia-friendly font.

+---

+## Section 2 - Recommendations for Web Accessibility

+- S2-1: Web Pages should be available in multiple languages, including Chinese, Spanish, French, German, Japanese, Korean, and more.

+---

+This page was last updated on **August 26th, 2025 at 1:44 PM** Updates may occur at any time.